bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ### Cross-validated multivariate distance

-Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns representing the different sequences that were performed by the participants.
+Analogously to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns representing the different sequences that were performed by the participants.
-However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and noise sensitivity [@walther_reliability_2016].
+However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and baseline drift sensitivity [@walther_reliability_2016].
-Cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
+Cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016;@diedrichsen_distribution_2016] is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, that we regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2004].
-Distance were estimated for pairs of sequences that were in a comparable acquisition stage, that is separately betweem the newly acquired and between consolidated sequences.
+Distance were estimated for pairs of sequences that were in a comparable acquisition stage, that is separately between the newly acquired and between consolidated sequences.

 ### Searchlight analysis

 Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that applies MVPA repeatedly on small spatial neighborhoods covering the whole brain while avoiding high-dimensional limitation of multivariate algorithms.
-Searchlight was configured to select for each grayordinate the 64 closest neighboring coordinates, using geodesic distance for cortical grayordinates, as the subset of features for representational distance estimation.
+Searchlight was configured to select for each gray-ordinate the 64 closest neighboring coordinates, using geodesic distance for cortical gray-ordinates, as the subset of features for representational distance estimation.
 The extent of the searchlight was thus kept to a limited range to limit the inflation of false positive or negative results [@etzel_looking_2012;@etzel_searchlight_2013].

 ### Statistical testing

 To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement (TFCE) correction and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.
-TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our non-regular BOLD sampling in grayordinates, as well as the different sizes of the structures that we investigated.
+TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our non-regular BOLD sampling in gray-ordinates, as well as the different sizes of the structures that we investigated.

 The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, efficient searchlight and multivariate measure computation, this to adapt to the study design and the anatomy-constrained data sampling.

 # Acknowledgments {#sec:acknowledgments}

-We thank J.Diedrichsen for methodological advices on multivariate representational analysis.
+We thank J.Diedrichsen for methodological advice on multivariate representational analysis.

-# Fundings {#sec:fundings}
+# Funding {#sec:funding}

 This work was supported by the Canadian Institutes of Health Research (MOP 97830) to JD, as well as by French Education and Research Ministry and Sorbonne Universités to BP. __+Ella? +Arnaud(QBIN)__